rikbosch/PowerUp/Readme.markdown

 Particular difference include:
 - You can deploy more than websites (services, desktop applications)
 - You can deploy code in any language (as long as it runs on Windows)
-- You can substitute virtually anything, not just app settings
+- You can substitute any value within any text file, not just app settings
 - You can run arbitrary powershell scripts
 - Deployments can be made from more than a single git repo